microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Student/Challenge-00.md

 ## Pre-requisites

-You will need an Azure subscription with "Owner" permissions.
+You will need an Azure subscription with "Contributor" permissions.

 Before starting, you should decide how and where you will want to work on the challenges of this hackathon.

 You can complete the entirety of this hack's challenges using the [Azure Cloud Shell](#work-from-azure-cloud-shell) in a web browser (fastest path), or you can choose to install the necessary tools on your [local workstation (Windows/WSL, Mac, or Linux)](#work-from-local-workstation).

+We recommend installing the tools on your workstation.

 ### Work from Azure Cloud Shell